trngdothuy/Piscine-Sprint-Project-Shared-Bookmarks/README.md

 Therefore, I create this website so that I can see my list of bookmarks and copy the link.
 Plus, I can add more useful resources.
 At the same time, my fellows can also do that own their own.
 And we can switch from one person's page to another one.

+### User Story (June)
+We are working professionals who want to save a URL that shows the Title and a short description so that we can remember what the page is about without revisiting it, and also share it with our fellow professionals.

+So, we are creating this website to work together with other working professionals, so each of us can add, share, and like these useful links when they find them useful.

 ## Set up
 To install `jest`:
 ```